awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 Every route table contains a local route for communication within the VPC\.
 This route is added by default to all route tables\.
 If your VPC has more than one IPv4 CIDR block, your route tables contain a local route for each IPv4 CIDR block\.
 If you've associated an IPv6 CIDR block with your VPC, your route tables contain a local route for the IPv6 CIDR block\.
 You cannot modify or delete these routes in a subnet route table or in the main route table\.

-For more information about routes and local routes in a gateway route table, see [Gateway Route Tables](#gateway-route-table)\.
+For more information about routes and local routes in a gateway route table, see [Gateway route tables](#gateway-route-table)\.

 If your route table has multiple routes, we use the most specific route that matches the traffic \(longest prefix match\) to determine how to route the traffic\.